imrehg/kicad-bom-seeedstudio/README.md

 "D1,D2",CC0603KRX7R9BB102,2
 ```

-Components with DNM attribute will be excluded by default.
+Note: Components with `DNM` attribute will be excluded by default.

 ## How to use it